 At Georgia Bone and Joint Spine Center, Dr. Chad Kessler and Dr. David Love are passionate about restoring their patients’ function through an individualized approach.
-From start to finish, The Spine Center offers a continuum of care with fellowship trained orthopedic surgeons specializing in spine surgery, spine specific physical therapists, x-ray, MRI, and staff dedicated to our patients’ care.
+From start to finish, The Spine Center offers a continuum of care with fellowship-trained orthopedic surgeons specializing in spine surgery, spine-specific physical therapists, x-ray, MRIs, and staff dedicated to our patients’ care.

 The spine is a highly complex and critical component of the human body, protecting the spinal cord while offering strength, structure, and flexibility.